dstackai/dstack/docs/docs/index.md

 ## Using the CLI

-The CLI allows you to define configurations (what you want to run) as YAML files and run them using the `dstack run` command.
+With `dstack`, you can define what you want to run as YAML [configuration files](reference/dstack.yml.md) and run them using the `dstack run` command.

 ### Define a configuration